 Chilean Firebush Facts

 - The highly fascinating Chilean Firebush possesses a rather remarkable and unique attribute that sets it apart from virtually all other known plants.
 That holds true due to a naturally evolved capability that other types of flora do not have.

 - This unusual genus has the ability to access various nutrients in the soil that normally remain inaccessible to plants.
 This also appears to be especially true of the mineral phosphorus, and to various others to slightly lesser degrees.

-- Furthermore, the members of this incredible genus accomplish this through an extraordinarily unique adaptation of the root system.
+- Furthermore, the members of this incredible genus further accomplish this through an extraordinarily unique adaptation of the root system.
 While in the seedling stage, it generates an extremely dense type of root mass known as cluster roots.

 - This also has the fortunate side effect of providing extra nutrients to other plants via falling leaves.
 For this reason, the remarkable Chilean Firebush also ranks a keystone species within its habitat.
 This makes its survival of great importance.

 Chilean Firebush Physical Description

 The seemingly aptly-named Chilean Firebush has a truly amazing ability.
 To be more precise, it evolved the ability to appear as either a tree or an extremely large shrub.
 However, the way in which it develops depends on environmental factors.

 The remarkable tree often attains heights of as much as 50 ft (15 m).
-However, most rarely reach that height.
-Further, an average trunk diameter measures roughly 20 in (50 cm), and the bark predominantly has a dark gray hue, with lighter spots.
+Most specimens rarely reach that height, though.
+Plus, an average trunk diameter measures roughly 20 in (50 cm), and the bark predominantly has a dark gray hue, with lighter spots.